-Budgeted cost: £18,880
+Budgeted cost: £18,000

 Activity Evidence that supports this approach Challenge number(s) addressed Employ an Attendance lead with responsibility for embedding strategies to monitor and improve attendance and punctuality to school.
 EEF Using Pupil Premium Effectively: The focus on non-academic interventions such as attendance, self regulation and mental health are particularly important given the impact of the pandemic.
 1,3 Develop the careers education off in KS3 and 4 with the appointment of a full time member of staff.
-This role will enable consistent and appropriate resource and support for students in order to ensure that they are well informed about their next steps post 16 including careers guidance, external provider sessions and bespoke 121 support.
 Gatsby: 'Every young person needs high quality careers guidance to make informed decisions about their future.
+Good 1,2,3,4

-Good careers guidance is a necessity for social mobility: those young people without social capital or home support to draw upon have the most to gain from high-quality careers guidance.
+This role will enable consistent and appropriate resource and support for students in order to ensure that they are well informed about their next steps post 16 including careers guidance, external provider sessions and bespoke 121 support. careers guidance is a necessity for social mobility: those young people without social capital or home support to draw upon have the most to gain from high-quality careers guidance.
 EEF review of evidence into careers education: Young people from poorer homes are more likely to be uncertain about the career they want and develop the skills they need.
 Schools need to support young people in gaining insights into careers.
-1,2,3,4 Develop a clear map of enrichment opportunities which underpin our whole school values including extra curricular clubs; trips and visits; EEF Aspirations Interventions Guid- ance Report: - Aspiration interventions tend to fall into three broad categories: 1,2,3,4
+Develop a clear map of enrichment opportunities which underpin our whole school values including extra curricular clubs; trips and visits; externals visitors and speaking and an extended project-based learning approach alongside the taught academic curriculum.
+This activity intends to build cultural capital and independent learning skills which will particularly benefit those students from disadvantaged homes.
+EEF Aspirations Interventions Guidance Report: Aspiration interventions tend to fall into three broad categories: Interventions that focus on parents and families; Interventions that focus on teaching practice; and Out-of-school interventions or extra-curricular activities, sometimes involving peers or mentors.
+The approaches used in these interventions are diverse.
+Some aim to change aspirations directly by exposing children to new opportunities and others aim to raise aspirations by developing general self-esteem, motivation, or self-efficacy 1,2,3,4

-Total budgeted cost: £ 188,784
+Total budgeted cost: £ 172,200